How High Do Planes Fly?

 Updated:

-Different types of aircraft can fly at different heights and this largely depends on whether they are pressurized; the type of engines they have and their role (leisure, business, commercial or military).
+Different aircraft types can fly at different heights, and this largely depends on whether they are pressurized, the type of engines they have, and their role (leisure, business, commercial, or military).

-Commercial aircraft today fly at altitudes up to 42,000 feet (which is just under 8 miles high).
-Concorde used to fly at altitudes up to 60,000 feet (over 11 miles high) and at that height you could see the curvature of the Earth.
+Today, Commercial aircraft fly at altitudes up to 42,000 feet (just under 8 miles high).
+Concorde used to fly at altitudes up to 60,000 feet (over 11 miles high), and at that height, you could see the curvature of the Earth.
 Some military aircraft (the SR-71 Blackbird) could fly up to 85,000 feet.

 This article will show how high airplanes fly for various groups of aircraft.